Cian911/gomerge/README.md

 </p>

 #### Description
 Gomerge is a tool to quickly enable you to bulk merge Github pull requests from your terminal.
-The intention of this tool is to simplfy, and eventually automate the merging of github pull requests.
+The intention of this tool is to simplfy merging large numbers of Github pull requests, as they can certainly grow when you're maintaining a large number of repositories (Ahem, dependabot!).
 This tool should be able to run on most systems.

 #### Requirements